Last Update: 12 Mar 2021

 Zeus was the supreme god in Ancient Greece, the father of the Olympian gods and the ruler of mankind.
 Role and Responsibilities

-Zeus had his golden throne on the highest summit of Mount Olympus and was respected and awed by all Gods and mortals.
-All the kings boasted that they descended from Zeus.
+Zeus had his golden throne on the highest peak of Mount Olympus and was respected and revered by all gods and mortals.
+All kings boasted that they were descended from Zeus.

 The Personality of Zeus

 Zeus was carefree and loved to laugh out loud

 .
 He possessed perfect knowledge and was just, merciful and wise.
 However, he was quite unpredictable, because no one could guess his decisions.

 Zeus was strong and imposing, with long, often curly hair.